 - Domotz Public API, templates, and webhook notifications

-The idea is to choose one of our already configured printers to be the “template” from which we copy the configuration for the new printers.
-This printer must already be configured with all the SNMP sensors we want to add to all the printers.
-Next, we can export the Domotz Template from the already configured printer.
-We leverage the Domotz Public API to add to the new printers the very same sensors and triggers saved in the template every time we receive a webhook notification regarding the discovery of a new printer supporting the Printer-MIB.
-In this tutorial we also use Node-RED to perform the Domotz API calls automatically.
+Export the Domotz Template from the printer you’ve already configured.
+We leverage the Domotz Public API to add to the new printers the same sensors and triggers saved in the template every time we receive a webhook notification regarding the discovery of a new printer supporting the Printer-MIB.
+In this tutorial, we also use Node-RED to perform the Domotz API calls automatically.

-Now, we are ready to start setting up the mechanism to automatically add all the SNMP sensors and triggers to our new printers.
+Now, you can start setting up the mechanism to automatically add all the SNMP sensors and triggers to your new printers.
 We will cover all the necessary steps while building a Node-RED flow.

 Set up the Node-RED flow

-For the installation instructions of Node-RED please refer to the official guide.
+To set up the Node-RED flow, you first need to install it.
+For the installation instructions of Node-RED, please refer to the official guide.
 You can install the Domotz node from the ‘manage palette’ menu of Node-RED.
 Just search for node-red-contrib-domotz and install it.

-- Load the template for the Printer-MIB and store the sensors and triggers
+- Load the Domotz template for the Printer-MIB and store the sensors and triggers

 - Receive the webhook relative to the discovery of a new MIB in a device